-All backyard birders deal with occasional feeder pests, from mice and squirrels to insects and raccoons.
+All birders deal with occasional feeder pests, from mice and squirrels to insects, deer, and raccoons.
 Bears, on the other hand, are more than pests.
-Learning how to protect bird feeders from bears is essential to enjoy backyard birds without inviting less enjoyable and potentially dangerous backyard guests to the buffet.
+Learning how to protect bird feeders from bears is essential to enjoy birds without inviting less enjoyable and potentially dangerous backyard guests to the buffet.

 About Bear Visits

 Both black bears and grizzly bears will visit bird feeders occasionally.
 Visits most frequently occur from late winter through early summer when other food sources may be scarce and bears are emerging from hibernation, often with hungry cubs in tow.
-Bears are omnivorous and eat a wide variety of foods, but the majority of their diet is plant material – seeds, fruits, grains, etc. – making bird feeders ideal for a quick snack.
-Bears have a keen sense of smell to detect even small amounts of food, and are persistent in their attempts to break into a feeder – damaging the feeder and depriving birds of the food.
+Bears are omnivorous and eat a wide variety of foods, but the majority of their diet is plant material such as seeds, fruits, and grains, making bird feeders ideal for a quick snack.
+Bears have a keen sense of smell to detect even small amounts of food, and are persistent in their attempts to break into a feeder, which will damage the feeder and deprive birds of the food.
 Once a bear discovers a feeder's easy meal, the bear may return over and over again, making it imperative to discourage bears even before they discover bird feeders.

 Why Feeders Are Bad for Bears

-Bears are strong, powerful animals, but even a small bird feeder and the foods it provides can be dangerous.
+Bears are strong, powerful animals with hearty appetites, but even a small bird feeder and the foods it provides can be dangerous.

 - Bears will repeatedly take the easiest meal possible, but frequent meals from bird feeders do not provide adequate nutrition for a healthy diet, particularly for cubs or younger bears.

 - Bears can contract diseases from dirty bird feeders, and those diseases can then be spread to other bears, decimating an entire local population if only one bear frequents feeders.

 - Sharp parts from a broken feeder can injure a bear’s mouth, paws, and eyes, possibly leading to infections, disabilities, and other difficulties.